PayPal Nigeria limitation has restricted Nigerians from the full use of PayPal services.

 And for a PayPal money exchanger in Nigeria who receives funds from myriads of freelancers,

-using the traditional Nigeria PayPal, is not an option.
+using PayPal as-it-is, is not an option.

 the next thing to think of is, how to create a PayPal account in Nigeria that sends and receives funds without limitation?